However, producing high-quality and unique content for a website can often be a daunting task.

-While Google Analytics is the most preferred software tracking tool for getting real-time data like traffic trends, how visitors found out about your website, and your bounce rate, click heatmaps can help you understand where specifically visitors are clicking on your site.
+While Google Analytics is the most preferred software tracking tool for getting real-time data like traffic trends, how visitors found out about the website, and bounce rate, click heatmaps can help you understand where visitors are clicking.

-More importantly, you can make changes to features such as navigation and call-to-action buttons.
-Position them in places where visitors can see them easily, making them even more clickable.
+Make changes to features such as navigation and call-to-action buttons.
+Instead, position them in places where visitors can see them easily, making them even more clickable.

 Show a specific website page to a group of experts and ask them if there’s something you’re not doing right – everyone will definitely have something to say.

 But the big question is, how accurate are the answers?
 It doesn’t matter whether you have a group of world-renowned experts; some opinions and responses are actually baseless.